Homesite Home Insurance Review

 Document the Damage

-Take photos and videos of all damaged areas and items before making any repairs or moving debris.
-Create a detailed list of damaged property with descriptions, purchase dates and estimated values.
+Photograph and video all damaged areas and items before making repairs or moving debris.
+List damaged property with descriptions, purchase dates and estimated values.

 3. 3